Personalize a digital experience with audiences

 Personalize website content in Optimizely CMS 13 using audiences.
 Apply personalized content to rich-text editors, content areas, and target discounts with fallback options.

-NoteAudiences are supported on traditional (in-process) sites, where the CMS manages both content authoring and frontend rendering.
-They are not supported on headless sites, where the frontend is a fully independent application that consumes content through APIs.
-If your implementation uses a headless architecture, audience-based personalization is not available through this mechanism.
+NoteAudiences work only on traditional (in-process) sites, where CMS manages both content authoring and frontend rendering.
+Audiences do not work on headless sites, where the frontend is an independent application that consumes content through APIs.

 Prerequisites